GrzegorzKrug/CNC_MillingCalculations/README.md

 # Simplified calculations

 Plot of single blade touching material at start and end.
 Graph shows also integrated version (sum like) of contact distance.
 Script `ToolEngage.py` can be run for other values too.

 ![Contatc distance](images/CycleEngagmentPlot.png)

+This plot can be interpreted as "wood resistance" for cutting cycle.
+We can extract values like magnitude and difference between max and minimum "resistance".
+Combined plot are shown in next section.

-# Force differences
+# Force differences for helix cutter
-This is not really a force, just how much resistance (wood) is opposing the cutter.
+This is not really a force, it just shows how much resistance (wood) is opposing the cutter.

 ![Force difference (vibrations)](images/PseudoWibracje_2_.png)
 Left graph is difference between minimal force and maximum force in whole cycle.
+Minimal values indicate constant resitance without change.

 Right graph shows force magnitude.